bcsb-zetilab/node_bioscripts/README.md

 Notes:
 -----
 1. Each helper scripts are standalone in separated folders.
-2. Require Node.js version 0.10.x
-3. To install, enter helper script folder, run `npm install`
+2. To install, enter helper script folder, run `npm install`
-4. Enjoy!
+3. Enjoy!

 Scripts:
 --------